annnnnnnnnne/cse15l-lab-reports/lab3.md

-This command will grep the file that has the word that you type for pattern.
+This command will grep from the file and return the lines that has the word you type for pattern.
+It is case sensitive.
-The specific pattern here is hotel, and the file is HandRHongKong.txt.
+The specific pattern here is `hotel`, and the file is `HandRHongKong.txt`.

 command:
 ```